lovasko/tabl/README.md

 perform set operations on top of a list of decorations - union and intersection respectively.

+It is important to note that none of the constructors that take a list as an argument work with infinite lists, as they would just block indefinitely.
 The examples listed below demonstrate various decoration options and can be used as a further study material on this topic.

 ## Examples
 The following section contain various examples that use the `Text.Tabl`